 Beginners frequently mix up WordPress.com with WordPress.org, which causes them to pick the incorrect blogging platform for their requirements.
-Unfortunately, even people aware that the two platforms are distinct are unaware of their distinctions.
+Unfortunately, even people who know the two platforms are different may not fully understand their distinctions.

 What Is WordPress.org?

 You’ve probably heard fantastic things about the well-liked website platform known as “the genuine WordPress,” or WordPress.org.

 WordPress.org is the official website for open-source software that anybody may use at no cost.
 Users can see the source code of the WordPress software and modify it for their specific needs.
 This feature prompted the development of plugins – third-party add-ons that greatly expand the original software’s functionalities.

 While WordPress.org provides free web development software, including free plugins, you still require site hosting and a domain name.
 Because of this, it is also known as self-hosted WordPress.